Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce 8800 GTS (G80) 320MB should theoretically be just a bit superior to the GeForce 9800 GT 1GB in general. (explain)
+Memory BandwidthThe GeForce 8800 GTS (G80) 320MB should theoretically perform just a bit faster than the GeForce 9800 GT 1GB overall. (explain)

-Pixel RateThe GeForce 8800 GTS (G80) 320MB will be a little bit (approximately 7%) better at anti-aliasing than the GeForce 9800 GT 1GB, and also able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce 8800 GTS (G80) 320MB will be a bit (about 7%) more effective at anti-aliasing than the GeForce 9800 GT 1GB, and also will be able to handle higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison